Hossein G. Askari

 - Globalization and Islamic Finance: Convergence, Prospects and Challenges (John Wiley, 2009);

-Professor Askari has written professional journal articles on international finance and trade, on oil, on agriculture, Islamic economics and finance and on the Middle East, and a number of opinion-editorials for The New York Times, The Washington Post, The International Herald Tribune, Los Angeles Times, The Christian Science Monitor, Asia Times Online, and In the National Interest.
+Professor Askari has written a number of other books, monographs and professional journal articles on international finance and trade, on oil, on agriculture, Islamic economics and finance and on the Middle East, and numerous opinion-editorials for The New York Times, The Washington Post, The International Herald Tribune, Los Angeles Times, The Christian Science Monitor, Asia Times Online, and in The National Interest.